 Forward foreign currency exchange contracts are used to limit the impact of currency fluctuations on certain anticipated foreign cash flows, such as collections from customers and loan payments between subsidiaries.
 The Company enters into such contracts for hedging purposes only.
 The Company has designated certain of these currency contracts as hedges, and changes in the fair value of these contracts are recognized in other comprehensive income until the hedged items are recognized in earnings.
 Hedge ineffectiveness, if any, associated with these contracts will be reported in net income.
-At September 30, 2023 and June 30, 2023, the Company had outstanding forward contracts related to hedges of intercompany loans with net unrealized losses of \$2.0 million and \$1.7 million, respectively, which approximate the unrealized gains and losses on the related loans.
+At December 31, 2023 and June 30, 2023, the Company had outstanding forward contracts related to hedges of intercompany loans with net unrealized assets of \$0.1 million and losses of \$1.7 million, respectively, which approximate the unrealized gains and losses on the related loans.
 The contracts have maturity dates through fiscal year 2024, which correspond to the related intercompany loans.